Miliou – Kato Theletra – Miliou

 When you’re ready to move on, continue downhill through the village and follow the road as it wends its way back to the lay-by where you parked your car, arriving at 3 hours 5 minutes.

-Bird List – October 2015: Chukar, Collared Dove, Common Buzzard, Cyprus Warbler, Goldfinch, Grey Wagtail, Hooded Crow, House Sparrow, Jackdaw, Kestrel, Magpie, Robin, Spanish Sparrow, Stonechat, Wood Pigeon.
+Birds seen on this walk: Chukar, Collared Dove, Common Buzzard, Cyprus Warbler, Goldfinch, Grey Wagtail, Hooded Crow, House Sparrow, Jackdaw, Kestrel, Magpie, Robin, Spanish Sparrow, Stonechat, Wood Pigeon.